Ajayrx/Ajayrx/README.md

 📜 **Quote of the Moment:**

-> I want the fishing rod, not the fish.
+> Nothing is permanent in this wicked world - not even our troubles.

 <!-- QUOTE_END -->